-of a ZLB.
-In particular, the papers by Jung, Teranishi and Watanabe (2003), Eggertsson and Woodford (2003) and Werning (2011), study optimal policy in an environment similar to the one analyzed in section 7 below: the case of a fully unanticipated, once-and-for-all adverse shock to the natural rate, which makes the latter temporarily negative.
+The present paper is also related to the literature on monetary policy design in the presence of a ZLB.
+In particular, the papers by Jung et al. (2005), Eggertsson and Woodford (2003) and Werning (2011), study optimal policy in an environment similar to the one analyzed in Section 7 below: the case of a fully unanticipated, once-and-for-all adverse shock to the natural rate, which makes the latter temporarily negative.

 The present paper is also related to the large literature on the effects of changes in government purchases.6 Much of that literature has tended to focus on the size of the government spending multiplier under alternative assumptions.
-That multiplier is predicted to be below or close to unity in the context of standard RBC or New Keynesian models, but it can rise substantially above one under a variety of assumptions, including the presence of hand-to-mouth consumers (see, e.g., Galí, López-Salido and Vallés (2007)), a binding ZLB constraint (e.g., Christiano, Eichenbaum and Rebelo (2011), Eggertsson (2011)), non-separable utility in consumption and hours (e.g. Bilbiie (2011)), and a policy regime characterized by an active fiscal policy and a passive monetary policy (e.g. Davig and Leeper (2011)).
+That multiplier is predicted to be below or close to unity in the context of standard RBC or New Keynesian models, but it can rise substantially above one under a variety of assumptions, including the presence of hand-to-mouth consumers (see, e.g., Galí et al., 2007), a binding ZLB constraint (e.g., Christiano et al., 2011, Eggertsson, 2011), non-separable utility in consumption and hours (e.g. Bilbiie, 2011), and a policy regime characterized by an active fiscal policy and a passive monetary policy (e.g. Davig and Leeper, 2011).
 The present paper shows that large multipliers also arise when the increase in government purchases is financed through money creation, even if none of the above assumptions hold.